Medical Records

 • Insurer access, and more.

-Both HIPAA and Texas code do provide some limitations if, in the physician's judgment, access to that information would be reasonably likely to endanger the life or physical safety of the patient or another person (see TMA whitepaper above).
+Both HIPAA and Texas code provide some limitations if, in the physician's judgment, access to that information would be reasonably likely to endanger the life or physical safety of the patient or another person (see TMA whitepaper above).
 Also, the physician may delete (from the copy only, not from the original record) confidential information about another patient or family member of the patient who has not consented to the release.

 HIPAA permits physicians to disclose PHI to another health care provider for treatment purposes via fax or other means, as long as reasonable and appropriate technical, administrative, and physical safeguards are in place.